 Sally Ride Science was relaunched at UC San Diego on October 1, 2015.
-It is based at UC San Diego Extension, and its programs are coordinated jointly by UC San Diego Extension, Scripps Institution of Oceanography, and the San Diego Supercomputer Center.
-O’Shaughnessy is executive director and Flammer is director of education for Sally Ride Science at UC San Diego.
+It is based at UC San Diego Division of Extended Studies, with O’Shaughnessy serving as executive director.

-Sally Ride Science at UC San Diego is continuing the company’s legacy with K12 STEM + Arts (STEaM) education; professional development for teachers; and online programs through UCTV.
-The goal is to help educators build students’ STEM literacy and make connections between what students are learning and the STEM fields that are expected to experience rapid job growth in the coming decades.
+Sally Ride Science at UC San Diego is continuing the company’s legacy with K12 STEM + Arts (STEAM) education programs and professional development for teachers.
+The goal is to help build students’ STEM literacy and encourage them to make connections between what they are learning and the STEM fields that are expected to experience rapid job growth in the coming decades.

-The Sally Ride Science Junior Academy, launched in 2016, offers hands-on workshops that allow middle school and high school students to delve into a variety of STEAM subjects.
-Other new programs shine a spotlight on women scientists in the University of California system.
-The Constellation: Sally Ride Science Conversations is a series of video interviews on The Steam Channel at UCTV.
-Tam on STEAM is a series of online articles tracing the career paths of women doing groundbreaking research.
+The Sally Ride Science Academy, launched in 2016, offers hands-on workshops that allow students in grades 3-12 to delve into a wide range of STEAM subjects.
+Through Library NExT, a partnership with San Diego Public Library, Sally Ride Science also offers free STEAM workshops in local library branches.
+Women in Leadership is an annual event that brings together inpsiring leaders from a variety of fields to reflect on the status of women.
+Tam on STEAM is a series of online articles tracing the career paths of women in the University of California system doing groundbreaking research.

 Sally Ride Science continues to offer its acclaimed book series, including Cool Careers in STEM, which profiles real women and men doing exciting work in STEM fields, and Key Concepts in Science, which introduces students to the big ideas in Earth, life, and physical science.